-21. Pensions and other post-employment benefit plans
+20. Pensions and other post-employment and long-term benefit plans

-In addition to the state pension and social insurance required by the Russian legislation, the Group has a number of defined benefit pension plans that cover the majority of production employees and some other postretirement benefit plans.
+In addition to the state pension and social insurance required by the Russian legislation, the Group has a number of defined benefit pension plans that cover the majority of production employees and pensioners.